tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-5/README.md

 ## Comparing File Changes

 - What's an easy way to identify the changes in source code from one exercise to another?
+  - Use `diff`

 ## Using Classes

-- Here is one way to separate out the code into multiple files
+- Here is one way to separate out the code into multiple files It makes the code easier to read and reuse.
+However, it can increase complexity when managing dependencies.
 - Is this the best way to do it?
+  It depends on the project size.
+For small projects, it might be overkill, but for larger ones, it helps keep things organized.
 - What are the advantages and disadvantages?
+  Advantages: Better organization, easier debugging.
+  Disadvantages: Harder to manage for small projects, more files to track.

 ## Introduction to Namespace